lotas/survey-builder/README.md

   target: HTMLElement | Element;  // i.e. document.getElementById('placeholder')
   props: {
     haveTitle?: boolean;
-    snapshot?: SurveyBuilderSnapshot; // see below
+    customInputNames?: boolean; // allow input of custom names for each question snapshot?: SurveyBuilderSnapshot; // see below
-    onChange?: (snapshot: SurveyBuilderSnapshot) => void; // will be triggered on every change onExport?: (snapshot: SurveyBuilderSnapshot) => void; // will be triggered on export click };
+    onChange?: (snapshot: SurveyBuilderSnapshot) => void; // will be triggered on every change onExport?: (snapshot: SurveyBuilderSnapshot) => void; // will be triggered on export click debug?: boolean; // show debug info
+  };
 }
 ```